Top

 • The User Id filter is case sensitive.
 Ensure you add the exact User Id value to get data.

-• Use a comma to search multiple User IDs.
+• Use a comma to search for multiple User IDs.

 • To filter based on a User ID that contains a comma, for example Doe, John, enclose the User ID in quotes "Doe, John" while searching.
 Add a comma after the quotes when filtering for more than one User ID with a comma.